gansm/finalcut/doc/getting-started.md

 ```cpp
 finalcut::FWidget::setMainWidget(&dialog);
 ```
-The `dialog` object was now selected as the main widget for the application.
+Set the `dialog` as the application's main widget.
 When you close the main widget, the entire application quits.

 ```cpp
 dialog.show();
 ```
-A window or widget is not visible directly after its creation.
+Widgets are not visible by default when created.
-Calling `show()` makes it (and its child objects, if available) visible.
+Calling `show()` makes it (and its child objects if available) visible.

 ```cpp
 return app.exec();
 ```
-The last line calls `exec()` to start the application and to return the result to the operating system.
+The last line calls `exec()` to start the application and return the result to the operating system.
 The return value can be EXIT_SUCCESS (0), EXIT_FAILURE (1), or any other value specified by `FApplication::exit(int retcode)`.
 The application then enters its